Applying for a loan online vs. in person: Which is better?

 Pros

-- Prequalification: Borrowers can see their potential rates and approval odds without affecting their credit by prequalifying.
+- Prequalification availability: You can check your potential rates and approval odds without affecting your credit by prequalifying for a personal loan.
 Prequalifying also makes it easier to sift through lenders and find the most competitive offer.

 - Faster funding: Most online applications are marketed as having a simple process and fast funding times, with some offering disbursement in one to two business days after approval.